Huddle01/monorepo-sdk/apps/docs/pages/sdk/web-sdk/methods.md

 ## <font color="yellow">async</font> `startRecording()`

-We have abstracted out the recording process needed into our own micro service, as its our own service you cannot use the feature on localhost.
+We have abstracted out the recording process needed into our own micro service, as it's our own service you cannot use the feature on localhost.
-When you invoke this function we initate our service which spins up a bot to go to your link and record that website.
+When you invoke this function we initiate our service which spins up a bot to go to your link and record that website.
 After you stop the recording you can find the link inside the recording store states.<br />

 Check out [Recording States](/sdk)